Corruption in Greece: Electronic payments to fight tax avoidance

-In 2016 and 2017, the government was encouraging the use of credit card or debit cards to pay for goods and services in order to reduce cash only payments.
-By January 2017, taxpayers were only granted tax-allowances or deductions when payments were made electronically, with a "paper trail" of the transactions that the government could easily audit.
+In 2016 and 2017, the government was encouraging the use of credit cards or debit cards to pay for goods and services in order to reduce cash-only payments.
+By January 2017, taxpayers were only granted tax allowances or deductions when payments were made electronically, with a "paper trail" of the transactions that the government could easily audit.
 This was expected to reduce the problem of businesses taking payments but not issuing an invoice; that tactic had been used by various companies to avoid payment of VAT (sales) tax as well as income tax.

 By 28 July 2017, numerous businesses were required by law to install a point of sale (POS) device to enable them to accept payment by credit or debit card.
 Failure to comply with the electronic payment facility can lead to fines of up to 1,500 euros.
 The requirement applied to around 400,000 firms or individuals in 85 professions.
 The greater use of electronic payments was one of the factors that had already achieved significant increases in VAT collection in 2016.